Build an HDL project

 Change the path and the tool version accordingly to your installation!

-1# for AMD Xilinx
+For AMD Xilinx Vivado:

-2source /opt/Xilinx/Vivado/202x.x/settings64.sh
+source /opt/Xilinx/Vivado/202x.x/settings64.sh

-5export PATH=$PATH:/opt/Xilinx/Vitis/202x.x/gnu/microblaze/nt/bin
+export PATH=$PATH:/opt/Xilinx/Vitis/202x.x/gnu/microblaze/nt/bin

-11export PATH=$PATH:/opt/lscc/propel/202x.x/builder/rtf/bin/lin64
+export PATH=$PATH:/opt/lscc/propel/202x.x/builder/rtf/bin/lin64

-12export PATH=$PATH:/opt/lscc/radiant/202x.x/bin/lin64
+export PATH=$PATH:/opt/lscc/radiant/202x.x/bin/lin64

 3b.
-Windows environment setup#
+Windows environment setup

 Because GNU Make is not supported on Windows, you need to install Cygwin, which is a UNIX-like environment and command-line interface for Microsoft Windows.